 Jason Marshall Jr. is everything a college football coach dreams of in a cornerback.
 He can run like the wind.
-Despite still being in high school, the 6-foot-2, 180-pounder already possesses the size and strength to muscle up with the top receivers in the NCAA.
+At 6-foot-2 and 180 pounds, he already possesses the size and strength to muscle up with the top wide receivers in the NCAA, too.

-Those reasons are part of why Marshall is ranked the No. 2 cornerback and the No. 29 overall prospect in the class of 2021, according to 247Sports.
-In an era when teams across the United States are looking to get bigger and faster, coaches are flocking to Miami Palmetto High School (Miami, Fla.) to try to nab the five-star defensive back.
+Those reasons are part of why Marshall is ranked as the No. 2 cornerback and the No. 28 overall prospect in the class of 2021, according to 247Sports.

-Unsurprisingly, Marshall has more than 25 offers from Power 5 programs across the country.
-Florida State, Georgia, LSU, Miami, Michigan, Ohio State, Oklahoma, Oregon, Penn State, Pittsburgh and Tennessee have all offered him.
+Unsurprisingly, Jason Marshall Jr. fielded more than 25 offers from Power 5 programs across the country.
+Florida State, Georgia, LSU, Miami, Michigan, Ohio State, Oklahoma, Oregon, Penn State, Pittsburgh, South Florida, Tennessee, and USC all sent him offers.

-Marshall, however, in April made it clear he’d be attending one of three schools: Alabama, Florida or Clemson.
-In July, he broadened the finalist list back to five schools, booting Clemson and throwing LSU, Miami and Oregon into the mix.
+Marshall, however, made it clear in April 2020 he’d be attending one of three schools: Alabama, Florida, or Clemson.
+In July, he broadened the finalist list back to five schools, booting Clemson and throwing LSU, Miami, and Oregon into the mix.

 “The coverage they run,” Marshall told 247Sports of what he likes about Florida.
 “Man, man press, and other stuff.
 I pride myself on my tackling, and that is something they do very well here.”